 Although you can choose to rent your RV out yourself using local marketplaces, it’s much easier and more profitable to list it on an online marketplace.

 There are many benefits of listing with an online peer-to-peer rental marketplace.
-Most notably, though, is the exposure to thousands upon thousands of prospective renters browsing the established marketplace.
+Most notable, though, is the exposure to thousands upon thousands of prospective renters browsing the established marketplace.

 What makes RVShare the Best?